 The garden is partially paved with raised beds, garden furniture, barbecue and a shed to store bikes if required.

-Port Wemyss is the ideal place for a holiday by the sea, situated at the tip of the Rhinns peninsula on the beautiful island of islay.
-This charming village retains all the charicter of a by gone era and a wonderfully slow pace of life.
+Port Wemyss is the ideal place for a holiday by the sea, situated at the tip of the Rhinns peninsula on the beautiful island of Islay.
+This charming village retains all the character of a by gone era and a wonderfully slow pace of life.
 Enjoy sitting on the rocks watching the seals, or just having a lovely place to base yourself while exploring the island.